ionic-team/capacitor-docs/docs/plugins/creating-plugins/ios-guide.md

 To get started, first generate a plugin as shown in the [Getting Started](/docs/plugins/creating-plugins) section of the Plugin guide.

+First, you need to install cocoa pods on our machine: `sudo gem install cocoapods`.

+After you need to install the dependencies, go inside the ios folder and type `pod install`.

 Next, open `echo/ios/Plugin.xcworkspace` in Xcode.
 You then want to navigate to the .swift file for your plugin.

 For example, for a plugin with the Plugin Class Name `Echo`, you should open `EchoPlugin.swift`.